petter-holmberg/cpp-ref/stl.md

 #### deque

 While `vector` should be the default sequence container of choice, `deque` should be used when most insertions and deletions take place at the beginning or at the end of the sequence.
-It offers constant-time `insert()` and `erase()` operations at both ends, uses memory in an operating system-friendly way (large deques can be split in multiple blocks of memory of a suitable size), is somewhat easier to use and inherently more efficient for growth.
+It offers constant-time `insert()` and `erase()` operations at both ends, uses memory in an operating system-friendly way (large `deque`s can be split in multiple blocks of memory of a suitable size), is somewhat easier to use and inherently more efficient for growth.
 [Sutter02](#Sutter02) §7

 ### Associative containers